1. Cost Home

 • Full-year faculty that do not teach in the Fall Semester

-• Faculty that are listed in the fall personnel file who do not deliver any instructional faculty during the fall semester (but they do during the spring semester) should still be counted in the appropriate FTE Faculty rows, so long as their entire annual salaries are paid for out of the program’s instructional budget.
+• Faculty that are listed in the fall personnel file who do not deliver any instructional activity during the fall semester (but they do during the spring semester) should still be counted in the appropriate FTE Faculty rows, so long as their entire annual salaries are paid for out of the program’s instructional budget.
 They should appear in both the “total” and “instructional” faculty columns (unless they are entirely separately budgeted).

 • Because they are not teaching in the fall semester, they will have no corresponding SCH or OCS.